civiccc/django-pindb/README.rst

 pindb
 =====

-pindb helps you avoid race conditions endemic to database replication.
+pindb is a master/slave router toolkit for Django.
 It provides database replica pinning, round-robin read from replicas, the use of unmanaged databases side by side with managed ones, and delegate routers for deciding among sets of replicated DBs.

 TL;DR API
 =========